timss/vimconf/README.md

 information.

 ### Configuration
 Use a ~/.vimrc.local for your own settings.
-In this way you can still easily update this config without
+This way you can still easily update this config without
 having to maintain your personal changes.
 It will be sourced automatically.
 As for Gvim I'd still recommend using .vimrc.local since noexrc is enabled.